 Have a great view?
 Showcase the window to accentuate it.
 Play up and great features the house has so people are able to see beyond the chipped paint and soiled carpets.
 Instead, direct their attention to the fireplace by adding some flowers on the mantle, or show just how great the location is by creating maps of the area, featuring different attractions and restaurants.

 Tip #7 – Price to Sell

-You need to be realistic with your price if you are selling a distressed property in Greater Cincinnati and Northern Kentucky.
+You need to be realistic with your price if you are selling a distressed property in Northern Kentucky.
 Many times sellers will have an inflated price in their head because they believe the property to be worth more than what people are willing to pay.
 Take a look at what other similar properties are selling for and price the house accordingly.

 Tip #8 – Offer A Credit

 Including an incentive will capture the attention of many buyers you might not have otherwise.
 The idea of a fixer-upper seems a lot sweeter if the new owners have some capital to make improvements their way.
 You can sell people on the idea that they will have the power to fix up the house for themselves however they want.
 Being able to choose cabinetry, bathroom fixtures, and so on can be very appealing to potential buyers.